MazenA14/unilink/README.md

 - Investigate 409 error in transcript page
 - Investigate multiple proxy calls (A lot & repetitive)
 - Either search staff or course schedule
+- Remove the descriptions for the course and group schedules and handle the '&' correctly
+- Unify all schedule and list colouring
+- if changed schedule type during fetching another type, stop it

 - Wraping up the app:
     - Make it more efficient (Parsing Server Side, Parallel Data Fetching)